 A recent paper published in the British Journal of Nutrition has revealed some interesting information regarding the effects of disrupted sleep and morning coffee.
-By looking at a wide range of metabolic markers, researchers found that your early morning coffee could have a negative effect on blood sugar control, especially when consumed before breakfast.
+By looking at a wide range of metabolic markers, researchers found that your early morning coffee could harm blood sugar control, especially when consumed before breakfast.
 Physiologists at the University of Bath (United Kingdom) put 29 women through three separate overnight experiments:

 - In one, the women had a normal night’s sleep and drank a sugary drink upon waking.